 - That such equipment found to be faulty or dangerous is removed from use.

-Common injury claims for a slip, trip or fall at work
+Common work injury claims after a fall

 Slips, trips and falls at work, accounted for 29% of all non-fatal work injuries in a 2019/20 survey by the HSE.
 While they may seem innocuous, the injuries suffered can have big implications for the injured persons’ future.